 Why is the EU important to universities?

-The EU safeguards the right of member-state citizens to study in any other EU country on the same terms and conditions as in their own, and facilitates and promotes this mobility through the ERASMUS program.
+The EU safeguards the right of member-state citizens to study in any other EU country on the same terms and conditions as the citizens of the member country, and facilitates and promotes this mobility through the ERASMUS program.

 The EU enables trans-border academic cooperation and research into various societal issues such as health, climate, and energy, and invests in the supporting framework programs for research and innovation.